bridgecrew-perf4/iac-az-vm-stacks-tf/README.md

 ## TODO's

-* add health probes to VMSS for web servers
-* add DNS records for loadbalancer
-* create TLS certificate for loadbalancer
-* add loadbalancer rules to forward traffic to webservers
 * add VMSS for application servers
 * add loadbalancer backend address pool for application servers
 * add loadbalancer rules to forward traffic to application servers